 CLIMBING THE STAIR ... cont

 This last strange little wooden stair is our last climb to reach the great central Attic.
-This stair is unique in the Silo as a craft-based yet purely practical industrial'//workshop object.
-Made within a society that equated leisure and the domestic with useless aesthetic elaboration and expense, it is - however much it now seems 'craft-quaint' and of domestic scale - it is obviously made, raw and utilitarian, for workshop///industry.
-The climb is steep and short and every step's unique hand-made, long worn form caresses ones sense.
+This stair is unique in the Silo as a craft-based yet purely practical object.
+Made within a society that equated leisure and the domestic with useless aesthetic elaboration and expense, it is - however much it now seems 'craft-quaint' and of domestic scale - obviously made, raw and utilitarian, for workshop/industry.
+The climb is steep and short and every step's unique hand-made long-worn form caresses ones sense.

 SILO - CENTRAL-STAIR